Fan, police officers tumble down arena rows in fight at Miami Heat game

 Instead, Mato pulled back and struggled with the officers.
 Fans quickly moved to dodge them as they rolled down the rows, a video posted to Instagram showed.

 When Mato and the officers came to a stop, he continued to fight and tried to hit one of the officers and elbowed the other in the stomach, police said.
-The officers eventually wrestled Mato to the ground and had to carry him off the property as he kicked his legs, according to the arrest report.
+The officers eventually wrestled Mato to the ground and had to carry him off the premises as he kicked, according to the arrest report.

 Mato was charged with battery of a police officer, resisting an officer with violence, disorderly conduct and disorderly intoxication, according to jail records.
 He's being held on $11,000 bond at Turner Guilford Knight Correctional Center.